-· Data relating to insurance contracts, insurers and insurance companies who are parties to the insurance contract, the insured, beneficiaries and other third parties who directly or indirectly benefit from the insurance contract.

-• All data based on risk assessment, including false insurance practices.
+- · Data relating to insurance contracts, insurers and insurance companies who are parties to the insurance contract, the insured, beneficiaries and other third parties who directly or indirectly benefit from the insurance contract. - · All data based on risk assessment, including false insurance practices.

-In this context, data that is not defined as "personal data" under the DP Law is also included within the scope of insurance data.
+"personal data" under the DP Law is also included within the scope of insurance data.